 For Mario’s hat, I did a reverse stencil and painted it in with the white fabric paint.

 For the mustaches I used the templates also from Mum of All Trades

 , traced them on two layers of felt, pinned some elastic on either side, sewed around leaving one inch open, stuffed with a little polyfil and then finished sewing it up.

 There you go!
-Do you have boys waiting for a costume?
+Do you have kids waiting for a costume?
 Get off the computer and head to the craft store–there’s still time to pull it off!

 Already have costumes ready?
 Did you sew up a ballgown for your little princess?
 I’d love to hear what your kids will be for Halloween!
 Still need more ideas?
-Check out my post with 100 DIY Halloween Costumes
+Check out these posts: